-The draft CBI Guidance is relevant to all regulated entities, including Fund Companies, that outsource services and/or functions.
-Many of the existing outsourcing frameworks, such as the EBA Guidelines on Outsourcing Arrangements (February 2019) (the "EBA Guidelines")1, apply only to sub-sets of regulated entities (such as, in the case of the EBA Guidelines, banks, CRD investment firms, payment institutions and e-money institutions).
+Notably, the draft CBI Guidance is relevant to all regulated firms that outsource services and/or functions.
+Many of the existing outsourcing frameworks, such as the EBA Guidelines on Outsourcing Arrangements (February 2019) (the EBA Guidelines), apply only to sub-sets of regulated firms (such as, in the case of the EBA Guidelines, banks, CRD investment firms, payment institutions and e-money institutions).

 The draft CBI Guidance is also intended to complement, and not replace, existing sectoral laws, regulations and guidelines on outsourcing (a list of these is set out in Appendix 1 to the draft CBI Guidance).
-This will be challenging for many regulated entities who will need to comply with multiple sets of outsourcing requirements.
+This will be challenging for many regulated firms who will need to comply with multiple sets of outsourcing requirements.

-The CBI is particularly focused on the outsourcing of "critical or important"

-1 Further information on the EBA Guidelines is set out here: COVID-19 Practical Considerations: EBA Guidelines on Outsourcing Arrangements functions (in line with the EBA Guidelines) but not exclusively so.
+The CBI is particularly focused on the outsourcing of "critical or important" functions (in line with the EBA Guidelines) but not exclusively so.